wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 spark-submit 2-sample_qc/1-hard_filters_sex_annotation.py
 ```

+The script imputes genetic sex for all samples, and saves the results in the
+`sex_annotated.sex_check.tsv.bgz` table in the annotation folder.
+Then the script identifies F-stat outliers, and saves it in the
+`sex_annotation_f_stat_outliers.tsv` table.
+Finally, if self-reported sex is available, the script identifies samples that have
+a conflict between self-reported sex and genetically imputed sex, and saves it in the table
+`conflicting_sex.tsv`.

 2. **Identify samples from related individuals with PCRelate**
 This step outputs a relatedness graph, a table of total statistics of relatedness and a list of related samples.
 Please see config files "prune_pc_relate" for more details.